-But for those tools to monitor important KPIs in logistics, they will have to be connected to delivery management software.
+But for those tools to monitor key metrics in delivery logistics, they will have to be connected to delivery management software.

 Automation is the key to successfully increasing your capacity.
-From route optimization to digital proof of delivery, it can raise the performance and output of your entire service.
+From what is route optimization to digital proof of delivery, it can raise the performance and output of your entire service.

 But when you want to deliver goods beyond your abilities, having a Delivery Management software system that accurately measures estimated times of arrival (ETAs) is paramount.
 And automating your delivery can get you there.